 This is the section where most longevity content goes off the rails.
 Let me try not to.

-The honest answer for healthy adults: there's no proven senolytic intervention you can take today that will extend your lifespan or healthspan.
+The honest answer for healthy adults is direct: there's no proven senolytic intervention you can take today that will extend your lifespan or healthspan.
 The clinical data doesn't support that claim for any product, prescription or otherwise.

 What the evidence does support:

 Senomorphics may offer partial benefit.
-Rapamycin and metformin have some senomorphic activity, meaning they suppress the SASP without killing senescent cells.
+A senomorphic is a compound that suppresses the SASP without killing senescent cells.
+Rapamycin and metformin have some senomorphic activity.
 The Interventions Testing Program found that rapamycin extends mouse lifespan by 9 to 14% depending on sex and dosing schedule, and some of this effect likely involves SASP suppression.

 If you're considering fisetin or other supplemental senolytics, understand what you're buying.
 The doses sold in commercial products (typically 100 to 500 mg) are based on mouse extrapolations that assumed human bioavailability equivalent to mice.
 Actual human oral bioavailability of fisetin is estimated at less than 5%.
 Long-term safety data doesn't exist.